devhawala/dwarf/readme.md

 delta files are deleted before doing the merge.
 _optional_ (as alternative to running the mesa engine)

+When running the Draco emulator, the following command line parameters allow to boot the system from the network instead of the disk specified in the configuration (booting form the network requires a well-configured boot service on the XNS network):

+- `-netinstall`
+request the germ and the network installer from the boot service and run this installer in the configured machine

+- `-netexec`
+request the germ and the network executive from the boot service and run this installer in the configured machine

 Examples:

-`java -jar dwarf.jar dawn -run`
+`java -jar dwarf.jar -duchess dawn -run`
-(run the virtual xerox machine configured in the file `dawn.properties`)
+(run the virtual xerox Guam machine configured in the file `dawn.properties`)

-`java -jar dwarf.jar dawn -merge`
+`java -jar dwarf.jar -duchess dawn -merge`
-(merge the delta into the disk file for virtual xerox machine configured in the file `dawn.properties`)
+(merge the delta into the disk file for virtual xerox Guam machine configured in the file `dawn.properties`)

 #### Running a Dwarf machine